Ladgelson/fuuny-sentences/README.md

 # DataBetweenComponents

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.0.2.
+A simple Angular project with passing data between components in traditional ways.

 ## Development server